-1. The program implements the members of the abstract data type of queues described above as arrays of a fixed length treated as circles.
+1. The program implements the members of the abstract data type of queues described above as linked lists of records of type 'queue_node'.
 2. The type 'nat' is implemented as 'int'.
 3. The type 'element' is implemented as a type of records with two immutable fields: (1) a field 'data' of type 'string' and (2) a field 'id' of type 'nat'.
-4. The program contains a constant 'max_length' of type 'nat' set to 10.
-5. The type 'queue' is implemented as a type of records including the following three fields: (1) an immutable field 'contents' of type array of type 'element', (2) a mutable field 'back' of type 'nat', and (3) a mutable field 'front' of type 'nat'.
-The array stored in the 'contents' field has a fixed length equal to 'max_length'.
-The 'back' and 'front' fields are indices to the 'back' and 'front' members of the queue stored in the 'contents' field.
-6. The program implements the constructor, two selectors, and two mutators described above.
-7. The program should handle the following three anomalous situations: - (a) Selecting the front of an empty queue. - (b) Pushing an element onto a filled queue, i.e., a queue of length 'max_length'. - (c) Popping an empty queue.
-8. The queue can "wrap" around the array.
-This means that, if the queue is not filled, 'push' increments the 'back' field when it is less than 'max_length-1' and sets the 'back' field to 0 when it equals 'max_length-1'.
-That is, the first cell in the array is viewed as coming after the last cell.
-If the queue is not empty, 'pop' modifies the 'front' field in the same way.
+4. The type 'queue_node' includes the following two fields: (1) an immutable field 'contents' of type 'element' and (2) an mutable field 'next' of type 'queue_node' reference.
+5. The type 'queue' is implemented as a type of records including the following two fields: (1) a mutable field 'back' of type 'queue_node' that points to the back of the queue and (2) a mutable field 'front' of type 'queue_node' that points to the front of the queue 6.
+The program implements the constructor, two selectors, and two mutators described above.
+7. The program should handle the following two anomalous situations: - (a) Selecting the front of an empty queue. - (b) Popping an empty queue.
+8. Nothing in your implementation should limit the length of a queue.
 9. The program tests the implementation of the abstract data type of queues by making a representative series of calls to the constructor, selectors, and mutators.
 The results of these calls is printed out when the program is executed.